-Helmholtz Quantum Center (information in German)
+Helmholtz Quantum Center (In German)

-JUNIQ is to be the unified portal for a number of different quantum computers – accessible via the cloud for German and European users.
-This means that JUNIQ will provide services in the area of quantum computing that resemble those that have long been available for the Forschungszentrum’s supercomputers: Under the direction of experts, researchers will be able to use quantum computers – from experimental systems to prototypes to production systems – and develop algorithms and application programs for them.
+JUNIQ is to be the unified portal for a number of different quantum computers, accessible via the cloud for German and European users.
+This means that JUNIQ will provide services in the area of quantum computing that resemble those that have long been available for the Forschungszentrum’s supercomputers: Under the direction of experts, researchers will be able to use quantum computers, from experimental systems to prototypes to production systems, and develop algorithms and application programs for them.